fluentlabs-xyz/docs-docusaurus/docs/fluentbase-sdk/router.md

 - Smaller payload size
 - Optimized for WASM execution
 - Not directly compatible with standard EVM tools

+This mode uses the same encoding as described in the [Codec System documentation](./codec.md#compactabi-fluent-mode).

 ## Special Methods